wp-plugins/terribl/readme.txt

 == Changelog ==

+= 1.1.11.08 =
+* Added option to manually add a site to kick off your In-Bound Links Widget.
+* Added ability to block an undesirable site from ever showing in your In-Bound Links Widget.
+* Changed menu image updater to just direct link so it does not take so long to load the page.
+* Grouped Links on Widget to prevent duplication and updated stats page to match.

 = 1.1.11.06 =
 * Updated Menu, Logo, and Links on Admin Pages.
 * Resorted links on the Widget so that it displays more recent Referers first.